Heat modulated affine stochastic volatility models for forward curve dynamics: Proofs

 which are the unique continuously differentiable solutions to \eqref{eq:Riccati-phi-mild} and \eqref{eq:mild-Riccati-Galerkin-phi}, respectively.
 Therefore, it remains to show the existence of a solution to equations \eqref{eq:Riccati-psi-mild} and \eqref{eq:mild-Riccati-Galerkin-psi}.

-By Lemma~\ref{lem:irregular-properties}, the operator $B\rvert_{H_d}$ is bounded.
-Consequently, the existence of a solution to the Galerkin approximation follows directly from the corresponding result in the regular affine case, as established in \cite[Proposition 3.1]{karbach2023finiterank}. {}
+By Lemma~\ref{lem:irregular-properties}, the operator $B\rvert_{H_d}$ is bounded, hence the Galerkin approximation of the generalized Riccati equations along the eigenvectors are continuous in the sense that the linear part $B\rvert_{H_d}$ is bounded.
+Consequently, the existence of a solution to the Galerkin approximation follows directly from the corresponding result in the regular affine case, established in \cite[Proposition 2.7]{karbach2023finiterank}. {}

 It remains to prove the existence of a mild solution $\psi(\cdot,u)$ to the semi-linear equation~\eqref{eq:Riccati-psi-mild} on $[0,T]$ with the initial condition $\psi(0,u)=u\in\cHplus$, satisfying the variation-of-constants formula~\eqref{eq:mild-solution-variation}.